-All examinations are performance based and are structured so that the duration of each examination provides opportunities for all candidates to demonstrate achievement in Russian Classical Ballet whilst ensuring comparability of demand across the disciplines.
+All examinations are performance based and are structured so that the duration of each examination provides opportunities for all candidates to demonstrate achievement in the chosen discipline whilst ensuring comparability of demand across the disciplines.
 The duration of examinations is set out in the following table.